gorghoa/ScenarioStateBehatExtension/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/gorghoa/ScenarioStateBehatExtension/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/gorghoa/ScenarioStateBehatExtension/?branch=master)
 [![Code Coverage](https://scrutinizer-ci.com/g/gorghoa/ScenarioStateBehatExtension/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/gorghoa/ScenarioStateBehatExtension/?branch=master)

+:warning: This projet is not maintained anymore.
+Still, anyone interested to take over is welcome to do so :).

 ## When to use

 Behat scenarios are all about state.
 First you put the system under test